Desert climate

 The desert climate or arid climate (in the Köppen climate classification BWh and BWk) is a dry climate sub-type in which there is a severe excess of evaporation over precipitation.
 The typically bald, rocky, or sandy surfaces in desert climates are dry and hold little moisture, quickly evaporating the already little rainfall they receive.
-Covering 14.2% of Earth's land area, hot deserts are the second-most common type of climate on Earth after the Polar climate.
+The BWh (hot desert) climate is the most extensive Köppen climate type, covering approximately 14.2% of Earth's land area.

 There are two variations of a desert climate according to the Köppen climate classification: a hot desert climate (BWh), and a cold desert climate (BWk).
 To delineate "hot desert climates" from "cold desert climates", a mean annual temperature of 18 C is used as an isotherm so that a location with a BW type climate with the appropriate temperature above this isotherm is classified as "hot arid subtype" (BWh), and a location with the appropriate temperature below the isotherm is classified as "cold arid subtype" (BWk).

 Most desert/arid climates receive between 25 and 200 mm of rainfall annually, although some of the most consistently hot areas of Central Australia, the Sahel and Guajira Peninsula can be, due to extreme potential evapotranspiration, classed as arid with the annual rainfall as high as 430 mm.